angular/angular/aio/content/guide/router-reference.md

 ## Router imports

 The Angular Router is an optional service that presents a particular component view for a given URL.
-It is not part of the Angular core and thus is in its own library package, `@angular/router`.
+It isn't part of the Angular core and thus is in its own library package, `@angular/router`.

 Import what you need from it as you would from any other Angular package.